muhdfarseen/muhdfarseen/README.md

 ###

-<p align="left">I love to build new projects with innovative and user-friendly styles, using my skills in web design, marketing, and content marketing.</p>
+<p align="left">I love to build new projects with innovative and user-friendly styles, using my skills in design, development and  marketing.</p>

 ###